-This course is a full year social science credit surveying the history of the United States of America.
+This course is a full-year credit social science course surveying the history of the United States of America.
 The course begins with an examination of America before Columbus.
 Having established an understanding of how Native Americans managed and used the land, the course turns to European conquest and colonial America, including how the stage was set for a plural and diverse modern America.
 The heart of the course centers around the themes of the American Revolution; the rise of democracy, the Republic, and the Constitution; the Civil War and Reconstruction; and how territorial expansion and industrialization laid the foundation for the movements and conflicts of the 20th and 21st centuries.
-In order to develop a broad understanding of continuity and change in American history, students build a contextual understanding of the major events within each era while exploring political, social, cultural, economic and religious trends in the United States.
-Through critical analysis, research and writing; collaborative activities; creative synthesis applications; and traditional and alternative assessments, students demonstrate understanding of cultural implications and historical context, and develop a chronological and thematic appreciation of American history.
+In order to develop a broad understanding of continuity and change in American history, students build a contextual understanding of the major events within each era while exploring political, social, cultural, economic, and religious trends in the United States.
+Through critical analysis, research, and writing; collaborative activities; creative synthesis applications; and traditional and alternative assessments, students demonstrate understanding of cultural implications and historical context and develop a chronological and thematic appreciation of American history.

 Summer courses are for-credit opportunities for ambitious students to get a jump on the next academic year.
 Students participating in these courses should plan to devote 25-30 hours per week for eight weeks to their course.
 Students will receive grades and comments in these classes, which are the equivalent of year-long, high-school level courses.
 Because of the pacing and intensity of for-credit summer courses, there is little flexibility; students must be available and have internet access for all eight weeks of the course.